Kageneckia oblonga

-Kageneckia oblonga (also known as bollen) is a species of plant in the family Rosaceae.
-It is endemic to Chile.
-K. oblonga is an evergreen tree.
+Kageneckia oblonga (also known as bollen) is a species of flowering plant in the family Rosaceae.
+It is an evergreen tree endemic to Chile.
 It grows from Coquimbo to Malleco (29 to 38°S).
 Example occurrences are found specifically found in central Chile within the La Campana National Park and Cerro La Campana forest areas.
 In these areas the endangered Chilean Wine Palm, Jubaea chilensis is an associated tree species.